JiangWeibeta/MLIC/README.md

 I fix the implementation of *LinearGlobalIntraContext*.

 New pre-trained models will be released soon.
+The performance is slightly better than before on Kodak and Tecnick.

 ## Architectures